 On the other hand, coffee isn’t all harm.
 Before an episode of a migraine or headache, our blood vessels expand.
 According to a study, caffeine includes “vasoconstrictive” components that help the blood vessels to narrow and limit blood flow, which reduces symptoms of migraines or any type of headache.

-Keep a migraine journal to track your intake of caffeinated beverages and other lifestyle factors that can trigger your migraines.
+Keep a migraine journal to track your intake of caffeinated beverages and other lifestyle factors that can trigger your attacks.

 Above all, you need to address the root cause of your migraines to achieve long-term relief.
-For many migraine patients, the underlying cause of their migraines is a misalignment in the topmost bones in their upper cervical spine – the atlas and axis vertebrae.
+For many migraineurs, the underlying cause of their attacks is a misalignment in the topmost bones in their upper cervical spine – the atlas and axis vertebrae.

 These bones are just beneath the skull and protect the brainstem.
 The brainstem controls many important functions of the body.
 If misalignment exists in this area of the spine, the brainstem will have to suffer from undue stress.
 The misaligned vertebrae can also restrict the flow of blood and cerebrospinal fluid toward and from the brain.
 This contributes to the onset of migraines.